New Starter Open Evening 2023-2024

 Miss S Liggins Assistant Head Teacher of school and Head of Infant Department

 Starting school in September 2024

 Our Reception children will start school for half day sessions on Thursday 2nd of September.
-A message will be sent out to you in July to tell you whether your child will attend mornings or afternoons until they start full time on Monday 13th of September.
+Letters have now been sent out via email to let you know if your child will attend mornings or afternoons until they start full time on Monday 13th of September.